Abdullah-57/AI-Chess-Game/README.markdown

 # Console-Based Chess Game with AI Opponent

-This repository contains the implementation of a console-based chess game developed for **Applied Artificial Intelligence** Assignment 3 at FAST – National University of Computer & Emerging Sciences, Islamabad Campus.
+This repository contains the implementation of a console-based chess game.
 The game allows a human player (white) to compete against an AI opponent (black), supporting all standard chess rules, including castling, en passant, pawn promotion, checkmate, and stalemate.

 ## Project Overview

 **Objective**: Develop a Python-based chess game with a human player interface and an AI opponent powered by the Minimax algorithm with alpha-beta pruning, adhering to standard chess rules and providing a user-friendly console experience.

-**Course**: Applied Artificial Intelligence (Spring 2025)
-**Instructor**: Dr. Atif Jilani
-**Submitted by**: Abdullah Daoud (22I-2626)
-**Section**: SE-E
-**Institution**: FAST-NUCES, Islamabad Campus

 ## Features